 Dr. Ryan’s current teaching and research interests include documentary production, community media, Latin American film and video, and theories and criticism of film and television.

-Mr. Potucek is the Radio, Television and Film Coordinator for the Department of Communication Studies.
+Mr. Potucek is an Assistant Director, and the Coordinator of Media Facilities for the School of Arts and Communication.
 He has a degree in Theater Technology from The University of Wisconsin.

 Experienced Adjunct Instructors